Battle of Newtownbutler: War in Western Ulster

-The battle
+Battle

 Two days later, they were confronted by about 2,000 Williamite 'Inniskilliniers' under Colonel Berry, Colonel William Wolseley and Gustave Hamilton.
 The Jacobite dragoons under Anthony Hamilton stumbled into an ambush laid by Berry's men near Lisnaskea and were routed, taking 230 casualties.
-Mountcashel managed to drive off Berry's cavalry with his main force, but was then faced with the bulk of the Williamite strength under Wolseley.
+Mountcashel managed to drive off Berry's cavalry with his main force but was then faced with the bulk of the Williamite strength under Wolseley.
 There is some debate in the sources over troop numbers, though it is thought that Mountcashel had a large number of poorly armed conscripts.
 Unwisely, Mountcashel halted and drew up his men for battle about a mile south of Newtownbutler.

-Williamite histories claim many of the Jacobite troops fled as the first shots were fired and up to 1,500 of them were hacked down or drowned in Upper Lough Erne when pursued by the Williamite cavalry.
-Of 500 men who tried to swim across the Lough only one survived.
-Lord Mountcashel, the Jacobite commander, along with about 400 Jacobite officers, were captured and later exchanged for Williamite prisoners; the other Jacobites were killed.
-These claims seem unlikely for several reasons: each Irish regiment included approximately 40 officers.
-The entire force therefore would have included only approximately 200 officers.
-Many of these officers are accounted for in an October 1689 roll call which shows approximately 15-20% change in the officer roll call since July for the infantry regiments and 5% for the dragoons.
-This would total some 20-30 officers in total.
-Also, the Mountcashel regiment whose roll call for October shows that companies which would normally have 50-60 men had around 25 which would result in a loss of approximately 300-400 men for this regiment.
+Williamite histories claim that many of the Jacobite troops fled as the first shots were fired; that up to 1,500 of them were hacked down or drowned in Upper Lough Erne when pursued by the Williamite cavalry; that of 500 men who tried to swim across the Lough, only one survived; and that about 400 Jacobite officers, along with Lord Mountcashel, the Jacobite commander, were captured and later exchanged for Williamite prisoners, with the other Jacobites being killed.
+These claims seem unlikely, for several reasons.
+Each Irish regiment included approximately 40 officers; the entire force, therefore, would have included only approximately 200 officers.
+Many of these officers are accounted for in an October 1689 roll call, which shows approximately a 15–20% change in the officer roll call since July for the infantry regiments and 5% for the dragoons.
+This would total some 20–30 officers in all.
+Also, the Mountcashel regiment's roll call for October shows that companies which would normally have 50–60 men had around 25, which would result in a loss of approximately 300–400 men for this regiment.
 The Cotter and Clare dragoons who rode away from the battle did not have significant losses, based on the October 1689 roll call.
-Assuming the other two infantry regiments suffered similar losses would give a total loss of 1200 - 1300.
-Given their officers are recorded in the October roll and they show fewer losses than the Mountcashel regiment among officers there may have been fewer losses in the ranks also.
-The Williamite histories acknowledge they captured approximately 400 including men who were later sent to Derry, which would give a loss of killed, wounded and missing of 800-900 and likely less.
-This number is necessarily an estimate based on the available data but should be contrasted with Williamite claims that they killed and drowned 2000.
-It appears likely that a couple hundred men of Mountcashel's regiment may have fled into the bogs toward Lough Erne and some of them who made it to the river tried to swim and were drowned leading to the story of the hundreds drowned.
+Assuming the other two infantry regiments suffered similar losses would give a total loss of 1,200–1,300.
+Given their officers are recorded in the October roll and show fewer losses than the Mountcashel regiment among officers, there may have been fewer losses in the ranks as well.
+The Williamite histories acknowledge that they captured approximately 400, including men who were later sent to Derry, which would indicate a total loss of killed, wounded, and missing of 800–900, and likely less.
+This number is necessarily an estimate based on the available data but should be contrasted with Williamite claims that they killed and drowned 2,000.
+It appears likely that a couple of hundred men from Mountcashel's regiment may have fled into the bogs toward Lough Erne, and some of them who made it to the river tried to swim and were drowned, leading to the story of the hundreds drowned.